Ballwizard/lectures/Finishing/Reverse Layup.md

 ### Drills to train to reverse layups

 While there aren't any specific drills to train making underhand layups, we suggest just making as many attempts as you can.
-Start near the basket, then start going further away, utilizing more dribbles, trying to go as fast as possible and jump
+Start near the basket, then start going further away, utilizing more dribbles, trying to go as fast as possible and jump as high as possible.

 ### Next topics